PowerDNS/pdns/pdns/docs/alias.md

 target of the ALIAS.

-Similarly, if an ANY query arrives for the name, all records from the local store for that name are returned, plus the any A and AAAA types associated with the ALIAS record's target.
+Similarly, if an ANY query arrives for the name, all records from the local store for that name are returned, plus the A and AAAA types associated with the ALIAS record's target.

 As an example: